skrattaren/apf.rst/apf.rst

 - [p.
 49/43] "[...] and spake thusly: 'Open up, you little sods!'"

-  In Tolkien's "`The Lord of the Rings`_" there is a famous scene outside the dwarven mines of Moria, where invisible runes written on the door (and revealed by the wizard Gandalf) give our heroes the clue as to how to get the door to open, namely by saying the word 'friend'.
+  In Tolkien's **The Lord of the Rings** there is a famous scene outside the dwarven mines of Moria, where invisible runes written on the door (and revealed by the wizard Gandalf) give our heroes the clue as to how to get the door to open, namely by saying the word 'friend'.